Frequently Asked Questions

 What are your rates for copywriting?

-This is a tricky question to answer with any accuracy.
-That’s because there are a million things a client can ask me for.
+This is a tricky question to answer definitively here on a website.
+That’s because different clients have different needs.
 For example, I recently worked with a large client to come up with a one paragraph description for an important new product launch.
-We communicated extensively, had online group marketing meetings, passed the writing back and forth, etc. I ended up billing them twelve hours for that one paragraph.
-In that same dozen hours, I’ve written 15 pages for a smaller client’s website.
+They were putting considerable money behind this launch, and this paragraph had to be perfect.
+We communicated extensively, had online group marketing meetings, passed the writing back and forth as we edited, etc. I ended up billing them twelve hours for that one paragraph.
+In that same dozen hours, I’ve written 15 pages for a different client’s website.
 Suffice to say, it was many more paragraphs.

 Factors that determine a project’s final price include how much info you can provide me with, how much communication we need, the general topic, the type of piece and its intent, and so on.